Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 These Space properties should be configured with a valid Java format pattern, as defined in the {{%exurl "official Java language documentation" "http://java.sun.com/docs/books/tutorial/i18n/format/simpleDateFormat.html"%}}.

 {{% note "Note"%}}
 The `space-config.QueryProcessor.date_format` property used when your query includes a String representing the date.
 Date properties are often used for comparison (greater/less than).
-Consider using [extended indexing](./indexing.html) to boost performance.
+Consider using [ordered indexing](./indexing.html) to boost performance.
 {{%/note%}}

 ## The Sysdate Property